Fuzzabee/the-odin-project/README.md

 This will be set up a bit differently from how TOP indicates, for ease of progress updates with RPI.

+## June 14, 2024

+Completed section Foundations (CP 1 of 3 for ILE).
+Will be moving on to Intermediate HTML and CSS Course.

 ## June 11, 2024

 Completed [Project: Calculator](https://www.theodinproject.com/lessons/foundations-calculator)